apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 Now you can create your pull requests.

 You will need to update a local master sometimes (to merge to your development branches sometimes).
-For this, you have to add remote for Apache Ignite mirror as follow,
+For this, you have to add remote for RocketMQ mirror as follow,

     git remote add upstream https://github.com/apache/incubator-rocketmq.git